-As CashEssentials expands its reach to our Spanish-speaking readers, it is important to note the vital role that this tangible payment method plays in Latin America and in Spain.
+As CashEssentials expands its reach to our Spanish-speaking readers, it is important to note the vital role that this tangible See Payment instrument. plays in Latin America and in Spain.
 In fact, Latin America is one of the most cash-intensive regions in the world where bank account ownership is only ahead of the Middle East and Sub-Saharan Africa (46%, 57% and 67% respectively).
-In Spain, cash usage remains high (accounting for 22.9% of all payments) thanks to the above-average access to ATMs (107 ATMs per 100,000 people) and a large rural population.
+In Spain, Money in physical form such as banknotes and coins. usage remains high (accounting for 22.9% of all payments) thanks to the above-average access to ATMs (107 ATMs per 100,000 people) and a large rural population.

 Of particular interest is Argentina where bank account ownership is not only low, but where financial exclusion actually grew by two percentage points (from 50% to 52%) since 2014 – contrary to its neighbors that have recorded growth in bank account ownership.
 Across the globe, financial exclusion declined from 39% to 33%, according to the World Bank.

 What’s most alarming in Argentina is that the gap between the financially included and excluded populations has double in the observed three-year period (2014-2017).
 Also, if half of the country’s adult population does not own a bank account, these numbers are even higher when observed from an income perspective: 57% of the low income population is unbanked and 60% of youth between the ages of 18-29.
 When asked why they don’t own an account, 42% explained that it’s due to a lack of sufficient funds.